JAG season 5: Production

 Prior to the start of JAG's fifth season, the series entered syndication.
 At the time season five was first aired in the United States, JAG was seen in over 90 countries worldwide.

 From 12 to 14 July 1999, the JAG production team including its three main actors were allowed by the US Navy to film scenes on location aboard the nuclear-powered aircraft carrier USS John C. Stennis (CVN-74), while she sailed off the coast of California.
 It was the first time the JAG production team were on board an active aircraft carrier at sea and while it was conducting flight operations.
 The footage obtained from this visit were used for the first three episodes of the season.

 The 100th and 101st episodes of JAG were partially shot with the main cast on several locations in and around Sydney, New South Wales, Australia.
-Among the locations were Fleet Base East and Sydney Airport.
-These were the only episodes of JAG filmed outside the United States.
+Among the shooting locations were Fleet Base East, Luna Park Sydney, Manly Beach, St Patrick's Seminary, Sydney Airport, and aboard Sydney Ferries.
+These were the only episodes of JAG filmed outside the United States with the principal cast and crew.